medic/medic-docs/configuration/targets.md

 # Targets

 Targets refers to our in-app analytics widgets.
 These widgets can be configured to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
 Targets can be configured for any user that has offline access (user type is "restricted to their place").
-When configuring targets, you have access to the currently selected contact and all of the reports about that contact.
+When configuring targets, you have access to all the contacts (people and places) that your logged in user can view, along with all the reports about them.

 ## Types of Widgets